defining

 2) Formality

-• Dressing up for church every Sunday.
-This custom is not only absent from the New Testament, but does very little to glorify God, and only serves to further enhance the air of formality.
+Dressing up for church every Sunday.
+This custom is not only absent in the New Testament, but does very little to glorify God.
+Instead, it only enhances the air of formality.

 HOUSE CHURCHES: ANSWERING COMMON OBJECTIONS

-Perhaps the most common objection to house churching has to do with space.
-Church buildings are intentionally built large and roomy in order to accommodate as many congregants as possible.
-But house churches are obviously smaller and much more limited on space, which poses a problem.
-The second most common objection is a logistical one.
-In home churches, the burden of hosting a potentially large group of people falls to individual members or families, which makes meeting for church in a dedicated building an attractive prospect.
+Another frequent objection is logistical.
+In home churches, the burden of hosting a potentially large group falls to individual members or families, which makes meeting for church in a dedicated building an attractive prospect.
 Admittedly, this goes to show that house churches are not without their own challenges.
-But these challenges are miniscule and hardly an obstacle if we are willing to set aside our personal preferences for the sake of adopting the biblical model of church.
-After all, most Christians around the world are already making this sacrifice since they are forced to meet for church in their houses on account of persecution.
-Take China for example.
-It has a thriving underground Church numbering in the many millions, yet all are part of the house church network.
+But these obstacles are minor when we’re willing to set aside personal preferences in order to adopt the biblical model for gathering.
+After all, most Christians around the world are already making this sacrifice since they are forced to gather in their houses on account of persecution.
+China, for example, has a thriving underground Church numbering in the millions, yet all are part of the house church network.
 So how do they make it work?
-How these Christians successfully house church is described in the following points:
+How Chinese Christians successfully house church is described in the following points:

 1) Distribution of Members between Homes